-Dehradun Monsoons (July to September): offer mild to medium rainfall during which period the destination looks more attractive.
+Dehradun Monsoons (July to September): The monsoons at Dehradun offer mild to medium rainfall during which period the destination looks more attractive.

-Best time to visit Dehradun is all through the year.
-Tourists may keep off days of hard winter and heavy snowfalls, usually in January.
-March to June is ideal for all sight seeings and other activities.
+Best time to visit Dehradun is through the year.
+Tourists may keep off days of extreme summers, usually in May and June.
+June to December is ideal time for all sight seeing and other activities.
 July to September is perfect for short trips and also good for enjoying the natural scenic beauties.
 October to February is offering pretty cool climate and ideal for honeymoon trips.
-This period is good with snowfalls and is the period of flowering in Dehradun.